adiii717/terraform-ec2-nodejs-deployment/README.md

   description = "To place user data in the folder such users keys etc, make sure your deployment system is secure" default     = "./user-data"
 }

+# AWS profile that will be used for AWS account
 variable "aws_profile_name" {
   type        = "string"
   description = "please enter the AWS profile name by default will test" default     = "test"
 }

 # Nodejs Managed AMI list
 # https://bitnami.com/stack/nodejs/cloud/aws/amis
 variable "AMI_NODE_v12" {